Edenside Barn - Cumbria's flood resilience demonstration project

 The structure itself consisted of solid stone walls and concrete floor slab.
 The Base substrate to this property was a good quality concrete floor with minimal risk of flood ingress.
 The block walls and floor slab were tested for any potential leak paths.
 The interfaces between the wall and floor needed to offer a watertight seal to stop ingress between the slab and the wall.

-The internal faces of the stone walls were coated using Polyeurea, with 2 coats of Delta’s water-based Epoxy over and to the existing floor slab.
+The internal faces of the stone walls were coated using Polyeurea, with 2 coats of Delta’s water-based Epoxy.
 Delta’s water-based Epoxy worked in conjunction with the ployeurea to provide both a barrier to water entry and a none absorbent finish.
 Koster Polysil TG 500 was applied throughout as a salt inhibitor and surface hardening treatment.

 Through joined up thinking and the use of combined systems this property can be insured and is now recoverable to both flood water exclusion and water entry.